Q Can a EASA Flight Instructor with the privilege to instruct for the LAPL(A) instruct for the NPPL?

 Q Do I have to replace my old UK SLMG PPL with an NPPL SLMG Rating?

-A No. A UK SLMG PPL remains valid providing the JAR medical and flying requirements are met.
+A No. A UK SLMG PPL remains valid providing the EASA medical and flying requirements are met.

 Q What does the NPPL SLMG Rating allow mw to fly?

-A ALL SLMG types, including both TMGs and true self launching sailplanes.
+A ALL SLMG types, including both TMGs and true self launching sailplanes until 08th April 2018.

 Q Where can I train for the NPPL SLMG?